Sterile neutrino dark matter catalyzed by a very light dark photon: Coupling the dark photon to neutrinos

 Similar conditions occur in the early universe, where neutrino interactions with the dark photon can alter the effective number of degrees of freedom ($N_{\rm eff}$) and spoil the light-element abundance predictions of Big Bang Nucleosynthesis.
 For masses $m_{A'}\gtrsim 4\times 10^{-6}\,\mathrm{eV}$ and couplings $g'\gtrsim 4\times 10^{-9}$, thermalization through $\mu^+\mu^-\leftrightarrow \gamma A'$ leads to an increase in $N_{\rm eff}$~\cite{Escudero:2019gzq}.\footnote{This is only possible if the universe reheats above the muon threshold ($T_{\rm R}> m_{\mu}$); otherwise $A'$ production relies on the interaction with neutrinos~\cite{Huang:2017egl}, which yields bounds that are about $3$ orders of magnitude weaker for high-mass dark photons.} At smaller $m_{A'}$, the enhanced interaction of the longitudinal component of the vector with neutrinos makes $\nu\nu\to A'A'$ the most efficient process to produce dark photons in the early universe~\cite{Dror:2020fbh}, yielding stronger limits with decreasing $m_{A'}$, shown by the blue line in Fig.~\ref{fig:parameter_space_dark_photons}.
+For sufficiently large $m_{A'}$ and cosmological dark photon abundances, $A'\rightarrow\bar{\nu}\nu$ decays could be an extra source of radiation that contributes to $N_{\rm eff}$\cite{Krnjaic:2020znf}.
 Although these early-universe limits are currently weaker than those from SN1987A, they have the potential to significantly improve, in light of the expected sensitivity of next-generation Cosmic Microwave Background (CMB) experiments to deviations in $N_{\rm eff}$ at the $0.03$ level~\cite{Abazajian:2016yjj}.

 The stronger coupling of the longitudinal $A'$ polarization also enhances the rate of active neutrino decays $\nu_i\rightarrow\nu_j+A'$ for $m_{A'}\ll m_{\nu_i}$, which can distort the CMB angular and frequency spectra~\cite{Hannestad:2004qu,Hannestad:2005ex}.
 A reevaluation of this effect in light of Planck 2018 data~\cite{Escudero:2019gfk} obtained the limit $\tau_{\nu_i} \gtrsim 10^9\,\mathrm{s}\,(m_{\nu_i}/50\,\mathrm{meV})^3$, strongly constraining $L_\mu-L_\tau$ models~\cite{Escudero:2020ped}.
 This was recently disputed in~Ref.\ \cite{Barenboim:2020vrr}, which found a much weaker constraint $\tau_{\nu_i} \gtrsim (4\times10^5-4\times 10^6)\,\mathrm{s}\times(m_{\nu_i}/50\,\mathrm{meV})^5$.
 In view of this discrepancy, we conservatively impose the weaker constraint, corresponding to the dark red region in Fig.~\ref{fig:parameter_space_dark_photons}, while the lighter shading depicts the stronger limit.